decretist/Dissertation/Chapter3/chapter3.md

-Noonan (†2017) was a distinguished professor of law and an appellate judge who applied the standards of evidence of the law school and the courtroom to the historical record. **Noonan relied heavily on the legal hearsay standard as understood and applied by twentieth-century American courts of law as the basis for his debunking of much Gratian mythology.** By Noonan's standards, the statement of Odofredus---hearsay, not attributed to a source, a century after the fact---is nothing more than legend. **Winroth, however, has questioned whether this is an appropriate standard for evaluating historical evidence.**
+Noonan (†2017) was a distinguished professor of law and an appellate judge who applied the standards of evidence of the law school and the courtroom to the historical record.
+Noonan relied heavily on the legal hearsay standard as understood and applied by twentieth-century American courts of law as the basis for his debunking of much Gratian mythology.
+By Noonan's standards, the statement of Odofredus---hearsay, not attributed to a source, a century after the fact---is nothing more than legend.

+Winroth has questioned whether this is an appropriate standard for evaluating historical evidence.[^6]

 > To conclude, we have reason to believe that Gratian composed and commented upon a substantial portion of the Concordia.
 In such